-Mick: Ha ha !
+MICK: Ha ha !
 No it’s the make of guitar, strangely not many musicians have heard of it.
 Come to think of it, I really should give my guitars nick names.
-It’s the guitar I have written a lot of songs with for both Feral Sun and my Solo catalogue.
-It was given to me as a gift from a dear friend who’s brother sadly passed away.
+It’s the guitar I have written a lot of songs with for both Feral Sun and my Solo catalog.
+It was given to me as a gift, from a dear friend who’s brother sadly passed away.
 He wanted to give it to someone who would appreciate it and look after it with the same love he did.

-TRR: I think he made a good choice.
-Your new song, "Blame," is getting a lot of attention and people seem to really like it.
+TRR: Ah, well, I think he made a good choice.
+"Blame," is getting a lot of attention and people seem to really like it.
 On a scale of 1 to 10, how pleased are you with how the recording of the song turned out?

 TRR: Not a 10?
 Not even a 9?
 Why's that?

-piece with all members completely satisfied but, like most recording artists there will always be something you will listen back on and think, perhaps we could have added more guitar, or more vocals on certain parts etc. Ultimately, it’s our fans and listeners who matter, and so many have come back with 10/10 along with reviews from magazines etc.
+MICK: OK I lied, I give it 11..LOL!!
+I think giving it a 10 from an artist's point of view, means that you think it’s an absolute masterpiece with all members completely satisfied but, like most recording artists, there will always be something you will listen back on and think, "Perhaps we could have added more guitar, or more vocals on certain parts etc." Ultimately, it’s our fans and listeners who matter, and so many have come back with 10/10 along with reviews from magazines, etc.

 TRR: If this quarantine continues until the end of the year, how will you handle that?

-Mick: To be honest, all I’ll be doing is taking it one day at a time as I have been all this time.
-Yes it really sucks that we can’t meet up for rehearsal and get back out to play live but, loads of lives have been lost and we have to do what we can to avoid many more losing their lives.
+MICK: To be honest, I'm taking it one day at a time as I have been all this time.
+It really sucks that we can’t meet up for rehearsal and get back out to play live but, loads of lives have been lost and we have to do what we can to avoid many more losing their lives.
 I’m sure a few more songs will be written!

-TRR: You are really dissecting these questions.
-I love it.
-How did you propose to your wife?
+TRR: Great answer!
+You are really dissecting these questions.
+I love it!
+On another note, how did you propose to your wife?

 TRR: Timing is everything.
 You are now endorsed by Maverick Apparel.
 How did Maverick find you guys?

-Mick: It all started with Brian (Maverick partner) giving our page on Facebook a “like."
-I then sent him a message to say thanks and got into Convo about music and certain bands like Alice in chains etc. Since then, we are proud to be a part of the Maverick family and absolutely grateful for the incredible support they have been giving us and getting the word out for us in The USA.
-To say they a great bunch of guys is a massive understatement!
+MICK: It all started with Brian Paul (the Maverick partner) who gave our page a Facebook "Like."
+I then sent him a message to thank him, and got into a conversation about music and certain bands, like Alice in chains, etc. Since then, we are proud to be a part of the Maverick family and are absolutely grateful for the incredible support they've given us in getting the word out in The USA.
+To say they are a great bunch of guys is a massive understatement!

 TRR: They are a great group of people.
 Congratulations again on being one of their "chosen few."
 Where is Feral Sun going to be 2 years from now?

-Mick: Well, hopefully not wearing those hazmat suits and preferably Rockin a few stages over here and in the US and sharing the stage with some great bands, meeting new fans and friends along the way.
+MICK: Well, hopefully not wearing those hazmat suits, and preferably rockin' a few stages over here and in the US, sharing the stage with some great bands, meeting new fans and friends along the way.

 TRR: I'll second that.
-Mick, you've been a great sport.
-Thanks for letting me speak with you today.
-Is there anyone you want to give a shout out to?
+You've been a great sport.
+Thanks for speaking with me.
+Anyone you want to give a shout out to?

-Mick: A big thank you to our Manager Rachael who has been an absolute superstar in helping us get our new single out there.
-Also thanks to everyone from fans to media who have given amazing feedback and shared our music ..it really means a lot to us.
-Once again a big shout out to the Maverick guys and last but not least to you guys for your support \m/
+Mick: A big thank you to our Manager, Rachael, who has been an absolute superstar in helping us get our new single out there.
+Also, thanks to everyone from Fans to Media, for giving us amazing feedback and sharing our music.
+It really means a lot to us.
+Once again, a big shout out to the Maverick guys, and last but not least, to our fans for their support.